Bachelor of Science in Forestry

 Students are strongly advised to read the General University Regulations, Section B of this Calendar, for information not covered in the following:

-3. Students must consult with the Student Services Co-ordinator to receive advice on course selection.
-Students may only register for 22 or more credit hours in a semester if they have a GPA of 3.0 or higher in the previous assessment period and have obtained permission from the Assistant Dean.
+- Students must consult with the Student Services Co-ordinator to receive advice on course selection.
+Students may only register for 22 or more credit hours in a semester if they have a GPA of 3.0 or higher in the previous assessment period and have obtained permission from the Assistant Dean of Undergraduate Studies.

 Honours Program

-Students intending to take the Honours Program must declare their intent to the Assistant Dean prior to the end of the third year of their program and have a CGPA of at least 3.0.
-All students in the Honours Program are required to complete FOR 4991 Honours Research Project.
+Students intending to take the Honours Program must declare their intent to the Assistant Deanof Undergraduate Studies prior to the end of the third year of their program and have a CGPA of at least 3.0.
+All students in the Honours Program are required to complete both FOR 4991 (Honours Research Project); a full-year 6-ch course which involves submitting a detailed project report and an oral defense in a seminar-style presentation, with all work done under the supervision of a relevant ForEM faculty member, and FOR 4004 (Research Methods and Scientific Communications).

 To graduate in Honours, students must meet certain minimum standards in the course work beyond second year.